 The grant will enable businesses to adopt e-Invoicing using existing or new ERP solutions.
 That way, the finance department employees can work remotely and, most importantly, create an efficient and timely payment system.

 The IMDA grant offers businesses in Singapore a one-time payment of $200 per UEN (Unique Entity Number) when they connect to the e-Invoicing Network.

 Note – The grant is only accessible to valid and active businesses registered in Singapore on or before 25th March 2020.

 PayNow Corporate will send the payment to the registered UEN.

 The cost will depend on the Access Point provider that you choose to work with.
-At Unimaze, we offer different e-Invoicing solutions and value-added services to match your specific business needs.
+Unimaze offers different e-Invoicing solutions and value-added services to match your business needs.
 Contact Unimaze support to find out more.